jessicarush/python-notes/deployment_digitalocean.md

 If you get locked out of SSH, try using the console.
 See here to [set up a password for the console.](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-console-to-access-your-droplet)

-If you rebuild your droplet and you get a weird warning when you try to SSH again (WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!), delete the old info in your known hosts file by typing:
+If you rebuild your droplet and you get a weird warning when you try to SSH again:
+(WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!)
+Delete the old info in your known hosts file by typing:
 ```
 ssh-keygen -R <your.ip.address.here>
 ```